A New Look at the Position Operator in Quantum Theory

+If $f({\bf r}/r)\neq const$ then, as follows from Eqs. (\ref{FG}) and (\ref{relpsif}), the radial part of the wave function is the same as in the spherically symmetric case and, as follows from the above discussion, the photon coordinate wave function still has a cosmic size.
+Therefore on its way to Earth the photon wave function will also pass stars, planets and other objects (even if they are far from the line connecting the star and Earth) and the same inconsistencies arise.

+{\it In summary, since according to standard theory photons emitted by stars have coordinate wave functions with cosmic sizes, we treat the above arguments as a strong indication that the theory contradicts observational data.}

 In the infrared and radio astronomy wave lengths are much greater than in the optical region but typical values of $a_{ph}$ are expected to be much greater.
-As a consequence, predictions of standard quantum theory on blurring of astronomical images are expected to be qualitatively the same as in the optical region.
+As a consequence, here standard quantum theory encounters the same problems that in the optical region.